tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/introspect-process-debugging.rst

 - An automatically generated page that shows all code needed for rendering and all HTTP server-client interactions.

-You can display the HTTP introspect of a Contrail daemon directly by accessing the following Introspect ports:
+You can display the HTTP introspect of a Tungsten Fabric daemon directly by accessing the following Introspect ports:

 -  *<controller-ip>* :8083.
 This port displays the *contrail-control* introspect port.